awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-deploy-application.md

 1. In **Instance activity**, more information about the deployment is displayed\.
 After a deployment fails, you might be able to determine on which Amazon EC2 instances and at which step the deployment failed\.

-1. If you want to do more troubleshooting, you can use a technique like the one described in [View Instance Details with AWS CodeDeploy](instances-view-details.md)\.
+1. If you want to do more troubleshooting, you can use a technique like the one described in [View Instance Details with CodeDeploy](instances-view-details.md)\.
 You can also analyze the deployment log files on an Amazon EC2 instance\.
 For more information, see [Analyzing log files to investigate deployment failures on instances](troubleshooting-ec2-instances.md#troubleshooting-deploy-failures)\.

 ## Verify Your Deployment<a name="tutorials-wordpress-deploy-application-verify-deployment"></a>